actswartz/dlr/Lab-01-First-Commands.md

 ```

 2. You should see a **GREEN** success message for each of your three devices.
+ ignore the warning messages that may appear in purple

 ```
 r1 | SUCCESS => {